-The obesity development program includes a six-month Phase 3 pivotal factorial-design study, known as EQUATE.
-The EQUATE study included 756 obese subjects (599 females and 157 males) across 32 centers in the United States.
+The obesity development program included a six-month Phase 3 pivotal factorial-design study, known as EQUATE.
+The EQUATE study included 756 obese patients (599 females and 157 males) across 32 centers in the United States.
 The average baseline BMI of the study population was 36 kg/m2, baseline weight was 223 pounds and average height was 5 feet 6 inches.
-The proportion of patients losing 5% or more of their initial body weight was 66% for full-dose, 62% for mid-dose and 15% for placebo (p<0.0001).
-The proportion of patients losing 10% or more of their initial body weight was 41% for full-dose, 39% for mid-dose and 7% for the placebo group (p<0.0001).
+Patients in the EQUATE study had a 4-week dose titration period followed by 24 weeks of treatment.
+The study was a randomized, double-blind, placebo-controlled, 7-arm, prospective trial with patients randomized to receive once-a-day treatment with full-dose Qnexa (15 mg phentermine/92 mg topiramate CR), mid-dose Qnexa (7.5 mg phentermine/46 mg topiramate CR), the respective phentermine and topiramate constituents, or placebo.
+Patients were asked to follow a hypocaloric diet representing a 500-calorie/day deficit and were advised to implement a simple lifestyle modification program.

-The EQUATE study met the primary endpoint by demonstrating weight loss with both the full-dose and mid-dose of Qnexa, as compared to the individual drug components above and placebo.
-Subjects treated with full-dose and mid-dose Qnexa had an average weight loss of 9.2% and 8.5% respectively, as compared to weight loss of 1.7% reported in the placebo group (ITT-LOCF p<.00001).
+The EQUATE study met the co-primary endpoints by demonstrating weight loss with both the full-dose and mid-dose of Qnexa were significantly greater than the individual drug components and placebo.
+Patients treated with full-dose and mid-dose Qnexa had an average weight loss of 9.2% and 8.5% respectively, as compared to weight loss of 1.7% reported in the placebo group (ITT-LOCF p<.00001).
 Average weight loss was 19.8 pounds and 18.2 pounds in the treatment arms as compared to 3.3 pounds in the placebo group.
-Qnexa was well-tolerated, with no drug-related serious adverse events in the study.
+Qnexa was well-tolerated, with no reported drug-related serious adverse events in the study.
+The proportion of patients losing 5% or more of their initial body weight was 66% for full-dose, 62% for mid-dose and 15% for placebo (ITT-LOCF p<0.0001).

-The most common drug-related adverse events reported for the full-dose, mid-dose and placebo group were paresthesia, or tingling of the extremities (23%, 16% and 3%, respectively), dry mouth (18%, 13% and 0%, respectively), altered taste (15%, 8% and 0%, respectively), headache (16%, 15% and13%, respectively) and constipation (15%, 7% and 8%, respectively).
+The most common drug-related adverse events reported for the full-dose, mid-dose and placebo group were paresthesia, or tingling of the extremities, dry mouth, altered taste, headache and constipation.
 Reported drug-related adverse events for depression and altered mood were minimal (1.9%, 0.9% and 1.8%, respectively).
 Patients on antidepressants such as selective serotonin reuptake inhibitors, or SSRI's, or serotonin-norepinephrine reuptake inhibitors, or SNRI's, were allowed to participate in the studies.
-Subjects were monitored for depression and suicidality using the PHQ-9 questionnaire, a validated mental health assessment tool agreed to by the FDA for use in our studies.
+Patients were monitored for depression and suicidality using the PHQ-9 questionnaire, a validated mental health assessment tool agreed to by the FDA for use in our studies.
 Individual depression assessments for each subject, as measured by PHQ-9, demonstrated statistically significant improvements (p<0.05) from baseline for both Qnexa treatment groups.
-Overall average completion rate for the Qnexa treatment group was 70%.
+Overall average completion rate in this study for the Qnexa treatment group was 70%.